EVikramss/Ultrasonic-Transducer-Sim/README.md

 Sine wave is used as source.
 Due to boundary conditions waves reflect from the boundary after certain time has elapsed.
 Code based on course - Computers, Waves, Simulations: A Practical Introduction to Numerical Methods.

+Recheck sim - node must be surrounded by max pressure

 ![Alt SimImage](IMG_2900.png)